stevavoliajvar/stop_cloudflare/PEOPLE.md

+"I'm not sure what is going on but it seems like every site that i visit that uses your services keeps forcing a 'are you human' check.
+That makes me close the tab and not even bother.
+Is it a browser setting causing this ? or are all cloudflare this paranoid?" ([csgeek](https://twitter.com/csgeek/status/1295141878942167040))

 "I keep answering 's CAPTCHA and it just asks me all over again.
 This is a scam.
 Do let bully you into using the CAPTCHA tool.
 This is soooo frustrating." ([muni_encinitas](https://twitter.com/muni_encinitas/status/1294452859522576386))

 "love the early days of cloudflare getting popular when random static content would be captcha-walled" ([puffyvolvo](https://twitter.com/puffyvolvo/status/1293340470635114504))